KDE/documentation-develop-kde-org/content/docs/apps/sensor-faces/_index.md

 ### Installation
 To enable applications finding a face it needs to be installed into a specific directory.
 This is typically `/usr/share/ksysguard/sensorfaces/` for system installed faces or `~/.local/share/ksysguard/sensorfaces/`.
-Additionally the root folder has to have the same name as the plugin id, which is the value that `X-KDE-PluginInfo-Name` is set to in `metadata.desktop`.
+Additionally the root folder has to have the same name as the plugin `Id` specified in the metadata.
 If the face is distributed through the kde store and installed using the relevant tools, installation is handled automatically.

 ## Further topics